BobbyH49/AzureArcSqlManagedInstance/modules/direct.md

     END;
     ```

-4. Enable the trace flag - There is a bug and the PG is aware of it

-    ```sql
-    DBCC traceon(1820,-1)
-    ```

-5. Verify the backup file is readable, and intact
+4. Verify the backup file is readable, and intact

     ```sql
     RESTORE FILELISTONLY